wsfsbvchr/shell/README.md

 # shell
-A collection of shell scripts
+A collection of shell scripts, grouped by intended use.

 ## System level
 ### dummybrowser